kind-test/kind-test/README.md

-# Test cluster using Minikube
+# Test cluster using `kind`

-This repo contains configuration files for setting up a test cluster on Minikube.
+This repo contains configuration files for setting up a test cluster on `kind`.
 See the 2nd-level `README.md` files for information about each component.

 - To launch the cluster: execute
   ```bash